Spring alert - some advice and problems to avoid

 Tulips and daffodils are poisonous, especially their bulbs, however lilies pose a particular hazard for cats because they are attracted to them and all parts are very toxic including the pollen.
 Cats often sniff the pollen or get it on their coats.
 This applies to lilies indoors as well and I would advise anyone with cats to avoid displays of lilies which are accessible to them.

 As the weather warms up so fleas become more active so remember to continue adequate flea and parasite control.
-Most pet shop products are ineffective so we can recommend a multi-purpose product as mentioned above.
+Your vet may recommend a multi-purpose product as mentioned above.

 St Martins Veterinary Clinic